ArturoDeza/Piranhas/README.md

 * Das, Abhishek, et al. "Human Attention in Visual Question Answering: Do Humans and Deep Networks Look at the Same Regions?." arXiv preprint arXiv:1606.03556 (2016).
 * Kriegeskorte, Nikolaus.
 "Deep neural networks: A new framework for modeling biological vision and brain information processing."
 Annual Review of Vision Science 1 (2015): 417-446.
 * Cichy RM, Khosla A, Pantazis D, Torralba A, Oliva A (2016).
 Comparison of deep neural networks to spatio-temporal cortical dynamics of human visual object recognition reveals hierarchical correspondence SciReports, 6:27755. doi: 10.1038/srep27755.
 * Can Peripheral Representations Improve Clutter Metrics on Complex Scenes?
-Arturo Deza & Miguel Eckstein, NIPS 2016.
+Arturo Deza & Miguel P. Eckstein, NIPS 2016.
 * Object Detection Through Exploration With A Foveated Visual Field.
-Emre Akbas & Miguel Eckstein, (under review).
+Emre Akbas & Miguel P. Eckstein, (under review).

 Do you have a paper at the intersection of more than one vision field?
 Let us know to expand this preliminary list!